rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 # Link Tracking with StimulusReflex - Part II

-In this last part of this series we'll use what [we built before](TODO: Add link to second part) to actually start tracking views.
+In this last part of this series, we'll use what [we built before](TODO: Add link to second part) to actually start tracking views.
 To do so, we'll use [ActionCable](https://guides.rubyonrails.org/action_cable_overview.html) and [CableReady](https://github.com/hopsoft/cable_ready) to broadcast and make changes in our frontend.

 ![Header image](images/stimulus_reflex.jpeg)

 ### Redirecting users

-Let's start with the simple stuff, when a user follows one of our shortened links they expect to be redirected to the original URL.
-To do this we'll create a new controller and add the corresponding route.
+Let's start with the simple stuff, when a user follows one of our shortened links, they expect to be redirected to the original URL.
+To do this, we'll create a new controller and add the corresponding route.

 ```ruby
 # app/controllers/redirections_controller.rb